dwrobel/flatcam/README.md

 3.02.2020

 - modified Spinbox and DoubleSpinbox Custom UI elements such that they issue a warning status message when the typed value is out of range
+- fixed the preprocessors with 'laser' in the name to use the spindle direction set in the Preferences
+- increased the upper limit for feedrates by an order of magnitude

 2.02.2020